crm416/crm416.github.io/_posts/2016-02-22-code-review.md

 When reviewing in Phabricator, my comments tend towards smaller issues, be they style nits or more serious edits that nonetheless span just a handful of lines.

-Since the visible code is confined to the changed lines, it can be challenging to see the big picture; as such, the tenor of the review is often that of 'Thumbs up on the general structure, but we should iron out these wrinkles'.
+Since the visible code is confined to the changed lines, it can be challenging to see the big picture; the tenor of the review is often that of 'Thumbs up on the general structure, but we should iron out these wrinkles'.

 Yet, as a result of this focused presentation, simple oversights (leftover `console.log` statements et al.) are made much more obvious in the review tool than in an IDE, since they're surrounded by just a handful of changed lines and/or highlighted, rather than camouflaged within monotonous files.

 {% anchor h3 %}Reviewing in an IDE{% endanchor %}

-When reviewing in Android Studio (my IDE of 'choice' these days), I find it easier to identify opportunities for higher-level refactors and broader structural changes, since I can see the changed files in full, navigate with ease, and, more generally, rely on the same instincts I use when _writing_ code.
+When reviewing in Android Studio or even Sublime, I find it easier to identify opportunities for higher-level refactors and broader structural changes, since I can see the changed files in full, navigate with ease, and, more generally, rely on the same instincts I use when _writing_ code.

 In the familiar interface of the IDE, I'm able to put myself in the _author's_ shoes by moving things around, seeing how they fit together, and so forth.
 Better yet, I can actually try out my suggestions before presenting them to the author.
 This leads to fewer 'Maybe we could...'-style caveats.